Having a good vet is essential to your cat's chances of

 It can be hard to do this, especially if you're not a

-particularly confident person who finds it hard to negotiate.
+particularly confident person or somebody who finds it hard to negotiate.

 is not about winning.
 It's about reaching an arrangement that both parties